Nico Marley

 Nicolas Rohan Marley (born January 5, 1995) is a former American football linebacker.
 He played college football at Tulane and was signed by the Washington Redskins as an undrafted free agent in 2017.
-He is the son of former college football player Rohan Marley, grandson of the reggae musician Bob Marley, and half-brother of model Selah Marley.
+He is the son of former college football player Rohan Marley and his first wife Geraldine Khawley, grandson of the reggae musician Bob Marley, and half-brother of Selah Marley and YG Marley.

 Early years

 Marley was born in Haiti and lived in Jamaica for two years before moving to Miami at the age of four.
-He then later attended Cypress Bay High School, where he was named first-team all-state as a senior with 67 tackles.
+He then later attended Cypress Bay High School in Weston, Florida, where he was named first-team all-state as a senior with 67 tackles.
 In 2012 he was MVP of the Al Golden Summer Camp.
 He was rated a three-star college recruit by 247Sports.com and two-star by ESPN, Rivals.com, and Scout.com.

 College career

 Marley joined the Tulane Green Wave football team in 2013.
 It was the only NCAA D-I Football Bowl Subdivision institution to offer him a scholarship, and only two NCAA D-I Football Championship Subdivision institutions did.
 As a freshman, he was named Conference USA Co-Freshman of the Year and a member of the C-USA All-Freshman Team, with 67 tackles in 13 games.
 In 2014 he got an All-American Athletic Conference Honorable Mention with 82 tackles in 12 games.
 In 2015, he was named a member of the All-American Athletic Conference First-team, with 82 tackles in 12 games.
 In 2016, he was named again a member of the All-American Athletic Conference First-team, with 88 tackles in 12 games.
 He graduated in business management and marketing.